Comprehensive Training for Careers in Academic Gynecologic Oncology

 One year of the fellowship is devoted to acquiring basic, clinical or epidemiologic research skills under the mentorship of research and teaching faculty at UH Cleveland Medical Center and Case Western Reserve University School of Medicine.
 Coursework is taken through Case Western Reserve University to support the academic goals of the fellow.
 Two additional years of the fellowship involve clinical training on the gynecologic oncology services, primarily within UH Seidman Cancer Center.

 While we adhere to standards and common requirements of both the ABOG and ACGME for training fellows within our subspecialty, we feel that the training of our Gynecologic Oncology Fellows ought to be individualized towards the interests and strengths of each fellow.
 The educational process is formally structured with an Individual Development Plan (IDP) that is constructed soon after entering the program by the Gynecologic Oncology Fellow and an conjunction with an advisory committee comprised of their chosen research mentor, and Kristine Zanotti, MD, and Christa Nagel, MD

-The IDP enumerates program requirements but also provides a framework to address skill acquisition regarding academic achievement, research, advocacy and outreach opportunities, and local/regional/ national leadership opportunities (Please provide a link to IDP document).
+The IDP enumerates program requirements but also provides a framework to address skill acquisition regarding academic achievement, research, advocacy and outreach opportunities, and local/regional/national leadership opportunities.
 The IDP is considered a flexible blueprint that can be modified in response to the fellow’s achievements, challenges, or redirection of interests.
 All fellows review their IDP a minimum of twice a year with their advisory committee.